aibikenur10-hub/ISSAI_Srp_Project/README.md

 ## Project Status

-In development — Lesson 2: FastAPI backend skeleton with `/`, `/health`, and `/chat` (echo placeholder).
+In development-Lesson 2: FastAPI backend skeleton with `/`, `/health`, and `/chat` (echo placeholder).
 Real Oylan API integration and satellite data pipelines are planned for upcoming lessons.

 ---

 ## Author

-[Your Name] — ISSAI, Nazarbayev University
+Aibike Nurakhan